ExperimentsHNL/popper-design/popper_brief.md

 - Full communication protocol between the client and server, including the list of permitted Remote Procedure Calls (RPCs).

-- Full communication protocol between the Researcher Site and the server, including the list of permitted Remote Procedure Calls (RPCs).
+- Full communication protocol between the Researcher Site and the server, including the list of permitted RPCs.

 - An end-of-game report template that is updated with trial data by the Researcher Site at the end of the experiment.